SB 848 / Ed Code 32100 — What’s Required vs. What’s Assumed

 That approach misses a critical reality.

-• unsafe behavior is hard to sustain, and
+- unsafe behavior is hard to sustain, and

-• concerning patterns are easier to see.
+- concerning patterns are easy to detect and address.

 Policies describe expectations.